skellis46/slipbox/improvisation and the threshold of the self.md

 To do the second thing is much more difficult because there are no tools available to me to describe that experience directly.
 Phenomenology doesn't work.

 Dancing is both the object of the research, and a vehicle for exploring what happens to research itself when its central object unsettles the conditions of observation, description and selfhood.
 When the research extends beyond dance its stakes become how epistemology, methods, ethics and disciplinary boundaries are configured and reconfigured in phenomenological practice research.

+The threshold I am writing of is, I propose, a rupture or portal.
+It may only become identifiable as such retrospectively, when the dancer returns to _dancing_ after having _been danced_.
+This is not because nothing was known in the moment, but because what is known there is not yet organised as reflective cognition.
+On the _dancing_ side of the threshold are the familiar subject–object configurations through which experience is ordinarily organised: I have a body, I am dancing in space, I am doing these actions.
+On the _being danced_ side, I suggest, those configurations no longer hold.
+Phenomenological description reaches its limit not because nothing is happening, but because the structures that render experience intelligible as subject and object have fallen away.

 In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)